Thanyanit-J/15-Puzzle/README.md

 # 15-Puzzle
 Simple 15-Puzzle game written in C++ language.
 Control using arrow keys.<br>
-This might not work on every machine though because it's assumed the arrow keys will send a specific input (which works on my machine).<br>
+This might not work on every machine though because it's assumed the arrow keys will send a specific stream of input.<br>
 If the arrow keys send a different sequence, it should not work.

 Note:<br>